 In the case of your restaurant, customer loyalty is a diner’s willingness to come back to the same business again and again.
 Naturally, to earn their loyalty, you need to provide a great customer experience and delicious food.

 But how is this a marketing tactic?
-Create a loyalty program as a way to incentivize return business.
-For example, you could try offering rewards programs at your coffee shop – people get points when they get their morning coffee with you that can go towards free drinks or food.
-What’s more motivating than earning a free latte?
+Create a restaurant reward program as a way to incentivize return business.
+For example, you could try offering rewards programs at your coffee shop – people get points when they get their morning coffee and those points go towards free drinks or food.
+What’s more motivating than earning a free latte or scone?

 Here’s how it typically works: